Troll-Observing-Network/integrated-cloud-observatory/website/posts/who-are-we/index.md

 :::: {.columns}
 ::: {.column width="60%"}
-## Prof. Von Walden
+## Prof. Von P. Walden
 **Atmospheric Scientist**
 Professor at [Washington State University](https://ce.wsu.edu/faculty/walden/)

-Prof. Walden is a leading authority on meteorology, climatology, and global climate change.
+Von is a leading authority on meteorology, climatology, and global climate change.
 He conducts research in Antarctica, the Arctic, and the western USA, focusing on air pollution and water resources.

+Von will be providing critical technical and scientific support for the field team from the United States.

 :::
 ::: {.column width="40%"}
 ![Von](von.jpg){width=100%}